Pedro Gallese: International career

 Pedro Gallese never appeared and was in reserve of Éder Hermoza of the Peru national under-17 football team for the 2007 FIFA U-17 World Cup held in South Korea.

 Gallese made his senior international debut on 6 August 2014 in a friendly against Panama.
 He kept a clean sheet and saved a penalty in the 82nd minute of the 3–0 victory.
 Pedro Gallese was selected to the squad for the 2015 Copa América held in Chile, with Peru.
 They won the bronze medal.
 Gallese was also selected for the squad for the 2016 Copa América Centenario hosted in the United States.
-During the tournament he was named man of the match in Peru's defeat of Brazil, 1-0.
+During the tournament he was named man of the match in Peru's defeat of Brazil, 1–0.

 Pedro Gallese became first choice goalkeeper for Peru during 2018 World Cup qualifying.
 After having fractured his wrist during a Liga MX match with Veracruz in August 2017, Gallese returned for Peru on 5 October 2017.
 Despite still carrying the injury, Gallese shut out Argentina at La Bombonera with the 0–0 draw keeping Peru in the race to qualify for the 2018 FIFA World Cup.
 On 15 November 2017, Gallese was part of the team that qualified for the 2018 FIFA World Cup after Peru defeated New Zealand at the intercontinental playoff.
 His injury persisted but Gallese was able to keep a clean sheet in both games as Peru won 2–0 on aggregate, qualifying them for the World Cup for the first time in 36 years.

 In May 2018, he was named in Peru's provisional squad and eventually made it into the final 23.
 He was the starting goalkeeper for Peru throughout the 2018 FIFA World Cup, but Peru were unable to qualify from the group stage of the tournament after two losses to Denmark and France.
 However, he was able to keep a clean sheet in their final group match, a 2–0 victory over Australia.

 Gallese was once again selected as the starting goalkeeper for Peru in the 2019 Copa América, where he played a significant role in helping Peru to go to its first ever Copa América final for 44 years, including saving Luis Suárez's penalty in a quarter-final penalty shoot-out.
 Peru eventually lost to Brazil in the final 3–1.

+On 12 October 2023, Gallese played his 100th international match for Peru in a 2–0 defeat against Chile during the 2026 FIFA World Cup qualification, to become the first Peruvian goalkeeper to achieve this feat.